tetiana12345678/touch_typing_glove_pressie_orlando_gifs/README.md

-** "Building "learn to touch type" glove with Elixir and Arduino" gifs
+# Building learn to touch type glove with Elixir and Arduino gifs

 Presentation I've given at ElixirConf US in 2016.